Him Shall God Destroy

 In the Old Testament, God said concerning His house, or temple, “…. and this house, which I have sanctified for my name, will I cast out of my sight” (2 Chron 7:20b).
 The Contemporary English Version renders it, “I will desert this temple where I said I would be worshiped” and the Good News Translation reads, “I will abandon this Temple that I have consecrated as the place where I am to be worshiped.”

 When God forsakes or abandons His temple then that is the removal of His protection, to which He permits those enemies already poised to destroy to have their way:

 “I have forsaken mine house, I have left mine heritage; I have given the dearly beloved of my soul into the hand of her enemies.
 (Jer 12:7)

 The Unlocked Dynamic Bible translates the latter part of Jer 12:7, “I have allowed their enemies to conquer the people whom I love.”
 It is in this manner that God is said to destroy in relation to His temple:

 “The Lord hath cast off his altar, he hath abhorred his sanctuary, he hath given up into the hand of the enemy the walls of her palaces; they have made a noise in the house of the LORD, as in the day of a solemn feast.
 The LORD hath purposed to destroy the wall of the daughter of Zion: he hath stretched out a line, he hath not withdrawn his hand from destroying: therefore he made the rampart and the wall to lament; they languished together.”
 (Lam 2:7-8)

-Again, other translations make the permissive sense of these passages clearer:
+Again, other translations make the permissive sense of this passage clearer: